 - Emergency numbers: Ambulance: 115, Police: 113, Fire: 114

-The climate of North and South Vietnam differ greatly, with generally a hot tropical climate in the South and hot summers and cold winters in the North.
+- Climate: The climate of North and South Vietnam differ greatly, with generally a hot tropical climate in the south and hot summers and cold winters in the north.
 The monsoon season is between May and October which brings rain to most of the country.
 The central coast can experience typhoons between August and November.

 - Language Essentials: Sin Chao (Hello).
 Thank you: Cam on (thank you) Oh my God!: Oy zoy oy!

 Don’t Forget: Make sure you have good backpacker travel insurance before you head to Vietnam.